-OLLA has accurately measured water levels since 2004.
-The water level is measured several times a month at a site on the Lake Steward's property that has been calibrated by RVCA at 124.91 metes above sea level (MASL), or during the winter months at the culvert on Otter Lake Road that has also been calibrated by RVCA.
-The graphs on the following page show the water level in Otter Lake from February 2004 to the present.
-The "error bars" in red indicate maximum and minimum water levels for the month.
+OLLA has accurately measured water levels since 2003.
+The water level is measured several times a month at the Otter Creek Culvert on Otter Lake Road that has been calibrated by RVCA at 125.72 metres above sea level (MASL).
+The following graphs show the water level in Otter Lake from February 2005 to the present.
 The green reference line represents the median water level of 124.81 MASL and the upper reference lines represent RVCA's estimated 1:2 and 1:100 year flood level respectively.

-The graph clearly indicates how water levels can fluctuate quite dramatically with the seasons.
+The graphs clearly indicate how water levels can fluctuate quite dramatically with the seasons.

 The lowest water level ever recorded was in 2005.
 In that year water levels were moderately high following the spring freshet, however the lake level dropped almost half a meter between April and September.
 The summer of 2005 was incredibly hot and dry with virtually no rain in June, July and August.
-In addition beaver dams in the upper reaches of the creek were destroyed and beavers were removed from the creek.
+In addition, beaver dams in the upper reaches of the creek were destroyed and beavers were removed from the creek (by person(s) unknown).
 Hence, there was increased outflow of water from the lake that could not be replenished and there was extensive water loss by evaporation.
-It should be noted that this activity in Otter Creek was NOT initiated NOR supported by OLLA, however since the Association does not have policing powers, there is little that can be done if individuals, whether they be Otter Lake property owners or from elsewhere, choose to take it upon themselves to trespass on private property for the purpose of removing dams and/or beavers.
-High water levels were experienced in the early spring of 2008 following a winter of excessive snowfall.
-In April 2008 water levels exceeded RVCA's 1:2 year flood level which would have resulted in some flooding of low lying areas.
-Water levels were again high in the spring of 2014 and exceeded RVCA's 1:2 year flood level in April.
+It should be noted that this activity in Otter Creek was NOT initiated NOR supported by OLLA, however since the Association does not have policing powers, there is little that can be done if individuals, whether they be Otter Lake property owners or others, choose to take it upon themselves to trespass on private property for the purpose of removing dams and/or beavers.

+High water levels were experienced in the spring of 2017 when water levels exceeded RVCA's 1:2 year flood level which would have resulted in some flooding of low lying areas.
+Water levels were again high in the spring of 2019 and exceeded RVCA's 1:2 year flood level in April.
 The highest water levels ever recorded were in April and May of 2017, a year in which we had a very wet spring and summer as opposed to 2016 which was hot and dry.